 The family and owner will be notified of the date and time of the inspection appointment by mail or by phone.
-If the family is unable to be present, they must make arrangements for a responsible adult to be present to allow entry to the Housing Inspector or they must reschedule the appointment so that the inspection is completed within five (5) business days.
-The PHA will consider the family to have violated a Family Obligation and the families assistance will be terminated in accordance with the termination procedure in the plan if:
+If the family is unable to be present, they must make prior arrangements for a responsible adult to be present to allow entry to the Housing Inspector or they must reschedule the appointment so that the inspection is completed within five (5) business days.
+The HACB will consider the family to have violated a Family Obligation and the family's assistance will be terminated in accordance with the termination procedure identified in this plan if:

-- 1. The family does not contact the PHA to reschedule the inspection after a missed appointment, or - 2.
-The family misses two consecutive scheduled or rescheduled appointments
+- 1. The family does not contact the HACB to reschedule the inspection within five (5) business days after a missed appointment, or - 2.
+The family misses two consecutive scheduled or rescheduled appointments.

-The PHA is under no obligation to automatically reschedule a missed appointment.
+The HACB is under no obligation to automatically reschedule a missed appointment.